-W# SRWD bit Mode Status register 1 0 Status register is writeble 0 0 Software-protected Status register is writable.
-1 1 the BP1 and BP0 bits can be changed 0 1 Hardware protected Status Register is Hardware write-protected. " ı Hardware-protected the BP1 and BP0 bits cannot be changed
+W# SRWD bit Mode Status register 1 0 Statue register is writeble 0 0 Software-protected Status register is writable. the BP1 and BP0 bits can be changed 1 1 the brit and bro bits can be changed 0 1 Hardware-protected Status Register is Hardware write-protected.
+0 0 I Hardware Taluwale-protected the BP1 and BP0 bits cannot be changed